falcosecurity/falcosidekick/README.md

 policyreport:
   enabled: false  # if true; policyreport output is enabled
   kubeconfig: "~/.kube/config"  # Kubeconfig file to use (only if falcosidekick is running outside the cluster)
- failthreshold: 4 # events with a priority above this threshold are mapped to fail in PolicyReport Summary and lower that those are mapped to warn (default=4)
+  minimumpriority: "debug" # events with a priority above this are mapped to fail in PolicyReport Summary and lower that those are mapped to warn (default="")
   maxevents: 1000 # the max number of events that can be in a policyreport (default=10) prunebypriority : false # if true; the events with lowest severity are pruned first, in FIFO order